YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Results and Discussion

 \subsection{Discussion}

-The integration of 3D data has become a cornerstone in the field of robotics \cite{hagele2016industrial, amparore2022robotic}, serving as a pivotal element in the advancement of automation technologies.
+The integration of 3D data is essential in robotics for efficient and effecive navigation and manipulation of target objects \cite{hagele2016industrial, amparore2022robotic}.
 Numerous studies have emphasized that without robust 3D information, effective automation remains unattainable \cite{barazzetti2010orientation,fathi2015automated,dadhich2016key, tian2020computer, xia2015situ, vougioukas2019agricultural, he2018sensing}, highlighting the critical role of precise spatial data in enhancing robotic functionalities.
 The utilization of the Depth Anything V2 transformer, in particular, has proven highly effective in generating detailed 3D mappings from standard RGB images, as illustrated in Figure \ref{fig:RGBDresults}.
 Subfigure \ref{fig:RGBDresults}a presents the original RGB images captured in a Scifresh orchard, while Subfigure \ref{fig:RGBDresults}b displays the corresponding Intel RealSense point clouds, and Subfigure \ref{fig:RGBDresults}c showcases the Depth Anything V2 generated point clouds.
 These point clouds were produced at a data collection threshold of 2 feet, demonstrating the transformer's capacity to accurately interpret and convert 2D images into spatially informative 3D data.
 This transformation process is crucial for tasks that require precise depth perception, such as robotic fruitlet thinning in densely populated orchards.
 By providing a clear 3D representation of the environment, Depth Anything V2 facilitates more accurate and efficient robotic interactions, significantly reducing the operational complexity and enhancing the efficacy of automated procedures.
 The results presented highlight the potential of these advanced vision transformers to not only improve the accuracy of automated operations in agricultural settings but also to drive innovations that could revolutionize the sector.

 In the exploration of RGB to RGB-D mapping through vision transformers, particular attention is drawn to Figure \ref{fig:RGBDresults}a where specific regions marked by red, green, and blue dotted circles are critical.
 These areas, highlighted across the top, middle, and bottom images, contain key fruitlets and essential canopy features integral to the operational success of future robotic applications like fruitlet thinning and canopy management.
 The associated point clouds, as depicted in Figure \ref{fig:RGBDresults}b, extracted directly from the Intel RealSense machine vision camera, unfortunately, do not adequately capture the detailed structure of fruitlets and canopy elements within these circled regions.
 Interestingly, these missing details in the camera-captured point clouds are effectively compensated for by the Depth Anything vision transformer model, as evidenced in Figure \ref{fig:RGBDresults}c.
 This model adeptly generates the necessary 3D data for areas where the camera-based point clouds fall short, ensuring that even obscured or partially visible fruitlets are accounted for.
 This capability of Depth Anything not only enhances the precision of 3D mapping but also supports more accurate robotic interactions with the environment by providing a more comprehensive spatial understanding.